Nithyaraaj21/immo-eliza-scraping-FireFlies/README.md

 ## License

-The Wikipedia Scraper project is licensed under the [MIT License](./LICENSE.md).
+The Real Estate Data Scraper project is licensed under the [MIT License](./LICENSE.md).